esquires/lvdb/python/README.rst

         $ gdb -x .gdbinit -f temp

-5. :T You can now type "s" or "n" to step through the code as normal.
+5. You can now type "s" or "n" to step through the code as normal.
 Vim will update the active line or open a new tab if a new file is encountered in the code.

 6. In Vim, type `\d` to end the debug monitor